darktable-org/dtdocs/content/contributing/translating.md

 weight: 100
 ---

-Translation of the darktable documentation is done via our [Weblate instance](https://weblate.pixls.us/projects/darktable/).
+Translation of the darktable documentation is done via [Weblate](https://hosted.weblate.org/projects/darktable-documentation/).

 You can either use Weblate's web UI to translate the documentation or download the translation from Weblate to your computer, edit it, and then upload the changes.

 Please do all translation work through Weblate.
 We will not accept pull requests directly on github to update PO files.

+# Workflow using hosted Weblate

+1. Source files (`content/*.md`) are updated through pull pequests (see [workflow](workflow.md))
+2. PO and POT Files are generated with `generate-translations.sh --no-translations` (more on `generate-translations.sh` below)
+3. Those POT and PO files are ingested into weblate
+4. Tanslations happen on weblate, this internally generates PO files for each language
+5. The new PO files are commited from weblate to dtdocs repository (through pull request)
+6. Translated .md Files are generated from those PO Files upon deployment at [docs.darktable.org](https://docs.darktable.org).
+This step is disabled for the auto-build [github-pages](https://darktable-org.github.io/dtdocs/)).

+# Local workflow through `wlc`
-# Making a new branch in git
+## Make a new branch in git
 1. Make a new branch to work on it in git.
    For example:
    `git checkout -b fr-translation-init`

-# Adding a new language to Hugo
+## Adding a new language to Hugo

 1. In the files `config.yaml` and `config-pdf.yaml`, locate the `languages:` line.
 2. Add the language you wish to translate.
 For example, the English looks like this: